mattermost/docs/source/about/mattermost-v10-changelog.md

 #### Changes to all plans:
  - Under ``ServiceSettings `` in ``config.json``:
-    - Added ``ScheduledPosts`` to add a feature to schedule and send message in the future.
+    - Added ``ScheduledPosts`` to enable the feature to schedule and send message in the future.

 ### Go Version
  - v10.3 is built with Go ``v1.22.6``.